Stability theorems for multiplicities in graded $S_n$-modules: Introduction

 \section{Introduction}

 Consider the diagonal action of the symmetric group on $n$ letters, $S_{n}$, on $k$ sets of variables.
 A classical theorem of Hermann Weyl asserts that the polynomial invariants in $k$ sets of variables are generated by the polarizations of the invariants in one set of variables.
-Thus if we take a standard set, $f_{1},...,f_{n}$, of generators of the symmetric functions in $n$ variables and do the repeated polarizations to a set of $k$ variables, one gets a set of generators for the invariants for the diagonal action of the symmetric group on $k$ sets of variables.
-A natural question is what are the relations among these polynomials (the so-called second fundamental theorem)?
-In this paper we show that the first relation is in degree $n+2$, which has the following surprising (at least to us) implication: Looking upon the diagonal action of $S_{n}$ on $k$ sets of variables as the action of $S_{n}$ on $\mathbb{C}^{k}\otimes\mathbb{C}^{n}$ given by sending $s$ to $I\otimes s$, if $m\leq n$ then
+Thus, taking a standard set of generators of the symmetric functions in $n$ variables, such as the power sums $p_1,\dots, p_n$, and repeatedly polarizing to $k$ sets of $n$ variables, one gets a set of generators for the invariants for the diagonal action of the symmetric group on $k$ sets of $n$ variables.
+This leads to a natural question: what are the relations among these polynomials (the so-called second fundamental theorem)?
+This answer is given by the work of Dalbec \cite{Dalbec} or Vaccarino \cite{Vaccarino}, in which the kernel of the projection from $k$ sets of $n+1$ variables to $k$ sets of $n$ variables is given.
+In particular, their results imply that the first relation is in degree $n+2$.
+We will give an alternate proof of this fact, for it has several surprising implications.
+For example, looking upon the diagonal action of $S_{n}$ on $k$ sets of variables as the action of $S_{n}$ on $\mathbb{C}^{k}\otimes\mathbb{C}^{n}$ given by sending $s \in S_n $ to $I\otimes s$, if $m\leq n$ then

-Here if $M$ is an $S_{n}$ module, $M^{S_{n}}$ is the space of invariants.
+Here, if $M$ is an $S_{n}$ module, $M^{S_{n}}$ is the space of invariants.

 In this paper all of the results are true over arbitrary fields of characteristic $0.$ We state them over $\mathbb{C}$, but they can equally well be stated and proved in the same way over $\mathbb{Q}$.